Northeast Sr. Eagles: 2015–16

 Chris Sparkes was the league's top scorer, netting 22 goals and adding 26 assists for 48 points.

 The Eagles swept the Bell Island Blues in round one of the playoffs, surrendering 8 goals in the four-game sweep.

 The St. John's Caps won their 4th crown in five years with a 4–2 game 7 victory in front of a standing room-only crowd at the Jack Byrne Arena.
 Kyle Downer was again the difference as he picked up his 4th playoff MVP trophy in the Caps run to the cup.
 The St. John's Caps, for the first time in 10 years, now represent the AESHL as they take on the CWSHL winner the Grand Falls Cataracts in a best-of-five affair for the Herder Memorial Trophy.

 2014–15

-The 2014–15 version of the Northeast Eagles looked a little different from last year's team.
 After losing to the St. John's Capitals for the third straight year, head coach Darryl Banfield made some acquisitions at the AESHL draft in hopes of bringing an East League title to Torbay.
 New Faces to the 2014 squad are Kevin Reid, Chris Mooney, Daniel Sparkes, Mark Yetman, Brad Yetman, Mitch Flynn, Mike Halitzki, Kory Waterman, Jason Picco, Lee Newhook, and Fred Earle.

-Kevin Reid last toiled with the Conception Bay Ceebees in the now defunct Newfoundland Provincial Hockey League.
-Reid has started the season strong and is a sparkplug in the Eagles offense.
-After leading the Mount Pearl Blades in scoring, sniper Chris Mooney returns to the Eagles.
-Cagey veteran Daniel Sparkes has added some toughness to the Eagles squad as well as he joins the Eagles after a long career with the Ceebees.
-Former Gander Flyer, and hard nosed defenseman Mitch Flynn has decided to try his hand at hockey in the East league as well.
-Mark Yetman, a herder winner with the CeeBees and Cataracts is known as one of the top goalies in Newfoundland.
-Joining last years top netminder, Bronson Dawe, the Eagles have the best one-two goalie tandem in the league.
-Brad Yetman, a QMJHL graduate, and former Ceebee, helps anchor a defensive core led by last years AESHL League leading scorer, Dan Cadigan.
-Also returning to the Eagles after a one-year hiatus is high flying centerman, Mike Halitzki.
-Obtained in a trade from Bell Island, two time herder champ and Rock Rugby star Jason Picco joins the Eagles team.
-The Eagles hope the hard nosed defensan can add toughness and leadership.
-Lee Newhook, a graduate of the Whitbourne minor hockey system adds speed and grit up front for the Eagles.
-Fred Earle was also obtained in a trade with the St. John's Capitals in exchange for Brad Slaney.
-Earle is now playing for the Clarenville Caribous of the newly formed Central West Senior Hockey League, however the Eagles are hoping he may join them after xmas.
-Jr. Celtic grad Kory Waterman also look to provide some grit to the Eagles.